-- Level 1.
-Unadjusted quoted prices at the measurement date for identical assets or liabilities in active markets. - Level 2.
+- Level 2 .
 Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in market that are not active; or other inputs that are observable or can be corroborated by observable market data. - Level 3.
 Unobservable inputs which are supported by little or no market activity.

-The value of marketable securities has been assessed based on the fair value hierarchy described above and are classified as Level 1.
-The fair value of the Companys cash and accounts payable and accrued liabilities are estimated to approximate their carrying values as at November 30, 2015 and 2014.
+The Company does not have financial assets or liabilities that are measured at fair value on a recurring basis.
+The fair value of the Companys cash, receivables, accounts payable and accrued liabilities, due to related parties and due to former directors are estimated to approximate their carrying values as at November 30, 2016 and 2015.